alex-balaceanu/learn-git/README.md

 Mark as Resolved:

-    After resolving the conflicts, mark the files as resolved.
+    After ressdadsdawdgdawcscxzwolving the conflicts, mark the files as resolved.

 bash